-If you don't remove the item, we may disconnect your supply of electricity and/or carry out the removal of the obstruction at your expense.
-In the event this occurs, we aren't liable for any damages other than physical damage arising directly from entry to your property.
+If you do not remove the item, we may disconnect your supply of electricity and/or carry out the removal of the obstruction at your expense.
+In the event this occurs, we are not liable for any damages other than physical damage arising directly from entry to your property.

 From time to time, events beyond our control can cause power interruptions or voltage irregularities.
-Therefore, we cannot guarantee a continuous or constant supply of power and will not be liable for any damages caused by a lack of power, or a power outage or surge.
+Therefore, we cannot guarantee a continuous or constant supply of power and will not be liable for any damages caused by a lack of power, or a power outage or surge unless those damages are caused by our negligence or willful misconduct, in which case we will be liable for direct damages but not for other types of damages, such as indirect or consequential damages or business losses.
 Also, planned interruptions to your electricity service do occur.
 While we try to provide you with advance notice of such interruptions, we may be unable to do so; and in such situations, the interruptions will proceed as planned.
-We aren't liable for any damages caused by such planned outages.
+We are not liable for any damages caused by such planned outages.

 Generators are responsible for all costs associated with connecting a generating facility to our distribution system.
 If you're considering connecting a generator, please visit our Generators section for information, technical requirements and application forms.

-If you decide to close your account, please give us five business days notice to allow us time to read your meter and issue your final bill.
+If you decide to close your account, you must give us five business days' notice to allow us time to read your meter and issue your final bill.

 If you request that your service be cancelled and you no longer wish for us to provide electricity to your home or business, we may remove certain delivery equipment, such as power lines, transformers and meters.
 If you request reconnection, you'll incur the applicable costs to re-install appropriate delivery equipment.
 Also, if your service has been disconnected for six months or longer, you'll need to arrange for an ESA inspection prior to reconnection.